1 / 5

 How to recognize it

-Spring plumage: black ear tufts and chestnut neck ruff
+• In spring, black head tufts and a rufous neck ruff

 The great crested grebe spends most of its time on the water, and its long neck and slim bill are hard to miss.
 In spring it looks especially striking, with dark ear tufts and a rich chestnut ruff around the head and neck, while in winter it becomes much plainer and paler.